-Parents have a representative on the Governing Council that oversees the charter school.
+Our school's annual site plan, safe plan, English language acquisition plan and required site budget item approvals are made by our School Site Council, which always includes parent members.
 Our District English Language Advisory Committee is a collaborative opportunity to have input for school programs to support English Learners while encouraging family and student connectivity to school.
-We encourage family engagement with our music programs, fall carnival, winter parent-student dance, spring STEAM event, WCA classroom activities and student Renaissance rallies.
-Our parents are active volunteers and we enjoy the positive support with reading and math tutoring for students, classroom helpers, fund-raiser assistance, field trip chaperones and more.
+Teachers connect with families and work with parents to build a communication network for the benefit of the student.
+The school utilizes an electronic newsletter with active information links.
+We encourage parent and school engagement through after school activities through music programs, fall carnival, winter parent and student dance, spring STEAM event and student Renaissance rallies.
+Our parents are active volunteers and we enjoy the positive support with classroom helpers, fund-raiser assistance, field trip chaperones and more.
 Classroom and campus volunteers are always welcome and needed.
 To find out how you can volunteer at our school, please contact Mrs. Jacklett, campus administrator, at (530)788-0248.
 We also encourage family members to be classified and certificated substitutes and to apply for any school positions as they become available.